stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 As another example, if your token has 4 decimals, and the `balance-of` a particular user returns `100345000`, wallets and exchanges would likely represent that value as `10034.5`.

+This method should be defined as read-only, i.e. `define-read-only`.

 ### Balance of

 `(balance-of (principal) (response uint uint))`

 Return the balance of a particular principal (also known as "address" or "account").
 Implementations should typically use the built-in Clarity method `ft-get-balance`.

+This method should be defined as read-only, i.e. `define-read-only`.

 ### Total supply

 `(total-supply () (response uint uint))`

 Return the total supply of this token.
 Implementations should typically use the built-in Clarity method `ft-get-supply`.

+This method should be defined as read-only, i.e. `define-read-only`.

 ## Trait implementation